joripage/go_util/pkg/shardqueue/readme.md

 # Shard queue

-A small package to share message into queue
+A small package to shard message into queue

 ## How to use